madixson/DogsvsCats_4380Project/README.md

     * Training: The model was trained for 20 epochs on a Google Colab using TensorFlow and Keras.

  <br />  2) VGG16
-  * A convolutional neural network with two convolutional layers, each followed by a max-pooling layer, and two fully connected layers.
-The activation function used in the convolutional layers is ReLU, and the last layer uses the sigmoid activation function to produce a probability score for the binary classification.
+  * The base model used is VGG16, a deep convolutional neural network that has been pre-trained on the ImageNet dataset.
+The top layer of the base model is removed, and two new dense layers are added for classification.
+The output of the model is a single sigmoid activation function that outputs a probability score for the binary classification task.
     * Loss: Binary cross-entropy
     * Optimizer: Adam
-    * Other Hyperparameters: Learning rate=0.0001, Dropout=0.5
+    * Other Hyperparameters: Learning rate=0.0001
-    * Training: The model was trained for 20 epochs on a Google Colab using TensorFlow and Keras.
+    * Training: The model was trained for 10 epochs on a Google Colab

   <br /> 3) ResNet
-  * A convolutional neural network with two convolutional layers, each followed by a max-pooling layer, and two fully connected layers.
-The activation function used in the convolutional layers is ReLU, and the last layer uses the sigmoid activation function to produce a probability score for the binary classification.
+  * The ResNet50 model is pre-trained on the ImageNet dataset and is used as a base model without the top layer.
+New layers are added for classification, including a global average pooling layer, a dense layer with a rectified linear unit (ReLU) activation function, and a final dense layer with a sigmoid activation function.
     * Loss: Binary cross-entropy
     * Optimizer: Adam
-    * Other Hyperparameters: Learning rate=0.0001, Dropout=0.5
+    * Other Hyperparameters: Learning rate=0.0001
-    * Training: The model was trained for 20 epochs on a Google Colab using TensorFlow and Keras.
+    * Training: The model was trained for 10 epochs on a Google Colab

 ### Training